STORIS/mvom/website/docs/03 - Schema/02 - Scalar Schema Types/03 - Number.md

 # Number Schema Type

-The string schema type allows you to work with numeric values.
+The number schema type allows you to work with numeric values.

 ## Schema Definition Properties